Refund Policies and Methods

 - If you pay by personal or company check and have a credit balance, a refund will be processed after 14 business days, to allow your check payment to clear the bank.
 You may log in to MyDCE to view the original check processing date.

 Electronic Refunds, E-refunds (Direct Deposit)

 The preferred method for check refunds is by direct deposit electronic refunds, eRefunds.
 Electronic refunds are deposited into your bank account within five business days after your refund is processed from your student account.

 - If you have a U.S. checking account you may enroll in electronic refunds by creating an eRefund profile through the MyDCE student finance portal.

 - eRefunds is the most secure and quickest method to receive your check refund.
 Note: you must create your eRefund profile in advance of your refund being processed on your student account before your refund can be direct deposited into your to your U.S. checking account.

 - If you do not create an eRefund profile or you do not have a U.S. checking account, any refund will be made by paper check, payable to you, the student, and mailed to the current mailing address on record.
-You must notify the school of any address changes either via MyDCE or in writing by submitting the Student Change of Address Form to ensure correct delivery of refund checks.
+You must notify the school of any address changes either via MyDCE or in writing by submitting the Biographical and Contact Information Form to ensure correct delivery of refund checks.

 Timing of Refunds